 - Step 1) Get buy-in on grant idea from administrator

 Department/Program has grant idea, notifies administrator.
-If interested, notifies Grants Office using the Grants Needs Assessment form.
+If interested, notifies Grants Office using the Grant Needs Summary.

 - Step 2) Send Grants Needs Assessment to appropriate officials